 - Essential appliance repairs such as air conditioning units or refrigerators.

 Remember that an impulsive road trip or the purchase of that new luxury handbag or the latest MacBook do not count as actual emergencies!
+A fully funded emergency fund will save you the worries and stress that come with unexpected expenses.

-- Private Retirement Schemes
+3. Invest In Private Retirement Schemes

 Private Retirement Schemes (PRS) are those where you voluntarily contribute your funds to a PRS provider or PRS fund manager and they invest those funds for you.